 Clean, renewable energy sources – including wind, solar and geothermal power – do not pollute our air or our water and will never run out, unlike coal, natural gas and other fossil fuels.
 While fossil fuels are still the dominant source of electricity worldwide, renewable energy development is on the rise.

+Read the full article at the Bozeman Daily Chronicle.

-Read the full article at The New York Times
+Read the full article online at the Great Falls Tribune

 Thirteen renewable energy companies and advocacy groups issued a letter to Washington Governor Jay Inslee today urging support of Senate Bill 5896.
 If passed, the bill would extend the renewable sales and use tax exemption, which has provided a tangible incentive for clean energy businesses to locate their projects in the state.
 The policy will otherwise expire in June.